defiant00/dnd/README.md

   * the crystals react to rift energy, glowing and possibly even sparking or shattering if it's too great
   * there are two main types of stakes, those Oakenbeard brings, and those from the centaur herd
   * Eyl'teria oversees the area as well and is on good terms with Oakenbeard, calls him Rommeas
+* Who summoned the Spectator to prevent the rift from being barriered?

+* potentially long term Oakenbeard shows back up but is different
+  * may be latched on to by some powerful entity, and he's holding it back for now
+  * goal of getting it out of him and fighting it?

 # Names